Home » Training & Education

 Venue:

-Elms House, Cranford Hospice Hastings
+Elms House, Cranford Hospice, entrance is at 304 Knight St Hastings

-• Fundamentals of Palliative Care - Clinical Workshop - $100
+Fundamentals of Palliative Care – Clinical Workshop - $65

 This programme is designed for any healthcare worker caring for people with a palliative care need.
 Being educated about palliative care will help you improve the assessment and outcomes for people in your care, their family and whānau, as well as yourself and other healthcare workers.